hong539/setup_dev_environment/Linux_distribution/Arch_Linux/README.md

 #Remove the conflicting packages using the command
 sudo pacman -Rdd package_name

+#Clear the package cache using the command
+sudo pacman -Scc

 #If the issue persists, you can try using different mirrors.
 Open the /etc/pacman.d/mirrorlist file as root and uncomment (remove the # symbol) from the desired mirrors.
 Save the file and try running the installation command again.
 ```